Spaceport America: Construction

 In December, Gerald Martin Construction Management, from Albuquerque, was chosen to oversee construction.
-As of April 2009, the first of 13 bid packages for the spaceport was expected to be publicly released later that month, and all 13 bid packages were scheduled to be released by June 2009.
-"The goal is to have [construction] completed in 17 months, by December 2010."
+The goal was to have construction complete by December 2010.

 The ground-breaking ceremony took place on June 19, 2009, and paid tours of the facilities began in December of the same year.

 By February 2010, the in mid-construction budgetary estimate for completion was $198 million.

 On October 22, a ceremonial flypass of Spaceport America was made by SpaceShipTwo to celebrate the completion of the runway.

 By October 2010, with the runway complete and the terminal building under active construction, the budgetary estimate for completion increased to $212 million.
 Approximately two-thirds of that were provided by the state and the remainder from "construction bonds backed by a tax approved by voters in Doña Ana and Sierra counties."

 The spaceport was officially declared open on October 18, 2011, but the tenant did not move in and begin operations right away.
 By August 2011, Spaceport America was substantially complete and the cost of the entire project was $209 million.

 The interior of the building was the responsibility of tenant Virgin Galactic, and work on the interior began only in 2018.
 By August 2019, interior work was complete, and the entire facility was deemed ready for operations.